fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The things I carry are my thoughts.
-That's it.
-They are the only weight.
-My thoughts determine whether I am free and light or burdened."</i>
+<i>"The only real security that a man can have in this world is a reserve of knowledge, experience and ability. "</i>
 <br>
-<b>- Kamal Ravikant</b>
+<b>- Henry Ford</b>
 </blockquote>
 </p>